opencv/opencv/doc/tutorials/app/animations.markdown

 ### Parameters

-- filename: The path to the animated file, which must be in a supported animated format (e.g., AVIF, PNG, WebP).
+- filename: The path to the animated file, which must be in a supported animated format (e.g., AVIF, APNG, WebP).
 - animation: A reference to an cv::Animation structure where the frames will be stored.
 - start: The index of the first frame to load (optional, defaults to 0).
 - count: The number of frames to load (optional, defaults to 32767).